vic-ma/howtodismantle.github.io/_posts/2025-09-16-Because-Nobody-Loves-MI05-How-to-handle-SAP-Inventory.md

 We learned how to query an inventory document from SAP and submit the counted quantities back to the system.
 The video below shows the entire process from loading the document to sending the counts.
 Please remember this example is meant for demonstration only; a production-ready solution would need additional features such as material texts, value help for selecting a list, better validation for user input, and proper error handling rather than simply displaying messages:

 - Material text in addition to the material number
-- Value help for selecting an inventory list
+- Value help for selecting an inventory document
 - Better checks to ensure the user has filled the text inputs correctly
 - Proper handling of error messages, not just displaying them